-ITOCHU is planning to build an onshore wind farm (maximum output capacity: 64.5 MW) in a suitable site with favorable wind conditions in Rokkasho-mura, Kamikitagun in Aomori Prefecture as a joint project with Hitachi Zosen Corporation.
-We are aiming to start operating it during FYE 2026.
+ITOCHU is under construction of an onshore wind farm (maximum output capacity: 64.5 MW) in a suitable site with favorable wind conditions in Rokkasho-mura, Kamikita-gun in Aomori Prefecture as a joint project with Hitachi Zosen Corporation and our associated company, Tokyo Century Corporation.
+We are aiming to start operation in April 2026.
 We expect this wind farm to generate approximately 166 million kWh of power a year.
 That is equivalent to the annual power consumption of approximately 46,000 ordinary Japan households.